 \subsection{Properties $\beta$ of Lindenstrauss and $\alpha$ of Schachermayer}

 A Banach space $X$ (respectively, $Y$) has \emph{property A} (respectively, \emph{property B}) if the set $\NA (X, Z)$ is dense in $\mathcal{L} (X,Z)$ (respectively, $\NA (Z, Y)$ is dense in $\mathcal{L} (Z, Y)$) for every Banach space $Z$ (see \cite{L}).
-It is shown that $\ell_1$ has property A while $c_0$ and $\ell_\infty$ have \emph{property $\beta$}, which is a strengthening of property B. Motivated by it, W. Schachermayer \cite{S} considered the so called \emph{property} $\alpha$ and showed this property implies property $A$.
-Besides, more recently it was introduced \emph{property quasi-$\alpha$} and \emph{property quasi-$\beta$} and it was observed that those properties were, in fact, new sufficient conditions for properties A and B, respectively (for more details we recommend \cite{AAP, CS}).

-Our aim in this section is to discuss the analogous of properties $\alpha$ and $\beta$ (as well as quasi-$\alpha$ and quasi-$\beta$) for an invariant group $G \subseteq \mathcal{L}(X)$.
-With this in mind, we will be able to provide denseness results in the context of $G$-invariant norm-attaining operators (see Theorems \ref{AcostaAguirrePaya} and \ref{choisong}).
+It is shown that $\ell_1$ has property A while $c_0$ and $\ell_\infty$ have \emph{property $\beta$}, which is a strengthening of property B. Motivated by the notion of property $\beta$, W. Schachermayer \cite{S} considered \emph{property} $\alpha$ and showed this property implies property $A$.
+Besides, it was rather recently introduced \emph{property quasi-$\alpha$} and \emph{property quasi-$\beta$} and observed that those properties are, in fact, new sufficient conditions for properties A and B, respectively (for more details we recommend \cite{AAP, CS}).
+Our aim in this section is to discuss the analogues of properties $\alpha$ and $\beta$ (as well as quasi-$\alpha$ and quasi-$\beta$) in the context of $G$-invariant norm-attaining operators.
 We will start by generalizing property $\alpha$ and its strengthening property quasi-$\alpha$.